Kyberia/kyberia/README.md

 This image is based on CentOS 7.x which is compatible with Red Hat 7.x.
 Percona Server for MySQL 5.7 is used as the database server.

+Docker workflow is as following:

+1. Build the kyberia docker image.
+2. Create a kyberia docker container from the image.
+   No kyberia container is running yet.
+3. Start the kyberia container.
+Container can be started at background with no visible console messages, or as an interactive container.
+   You can stop the container in similar way.
+Stopping the container does not destroy it.
+You can start it up again.
+Filesystem changes inside of the container are persistent and visible the next time the container starts.
+4. At this point, apache and mysql database are running.
+Kyberia source code directory is shared with the running container.
+Any change in the source code is visible to the container as well.
+This is done by docker volume functionality, whereby the source code directory is "mounted" as a volume into the container.
+5. If necessary, a shell access can be obtained to an already running container.

+### Building the kyberia docker image

 Building the image requires a database dump, which will be imported while building.
 Put `kyberia-db.sql` into the `data` directory and build the image.